Best Samsung TVs 2024: budget to premium, 4K, 8K, QLED, QD-OLED

 Default motion settings are poor

 On the surface, at least, the traditional divisions between different TV technologies appear to be breaking down.
-In 2023 we’ve got OLED screens turning to new technologies to deliver levels of brightness alongside their traditional black-level prowess that we never thought OLED would be capable of, while in the LCD world we’ve got Mini LED TVs combining their tiny light sources with much more advanced local dimming to introduce better black level performance to go with their traditional brightness advantage.
+Last year we had OLED screens turning to new technologies to deliver levels of brightness alongside their traditional black-level prowess that we never thought OLED would be capable of, while in the LCD world the new Mini LED TVs combine their tiny light sources with much more advanced local dimming to introduce better black level performance to go with their traditional brightness advantage.

-Fun though this picture quality convergence sounds in principle, though, the reality as represented here by Samsung’s new flagship 4K Mini LED TV, the QN95C, suggests that not only is there actually still plenty of TV tech divergence out there, but that such divergence is actually something to celebrate.
+Fun though this picture quality convergence sounds in principle, the reality as represented here by Samsung’s QN95C suggests that not only is there actually still plenty of TV tech divergence out there, but that such divergence is actually something to celebrate.

-After only achieving a relatively mild improvement over their predecessors with its 2022 Mini LED TVs, Samsung has moved things on much more convincingly with the QN95C.
-Nearly doubling the number of dimming zones has elevated almost every aspect of picture quality, aided and abetted by an also much-improved video processing system.
-The spectacular new pictures are partnered, too, by far more immersive and impactful new sound.
+After only achieving a relatively mild improvement over their predecessors with its 2022 Mini LED TVs, Samsung moved things on much more convincingly with the QN95C last year.
+Nearly doubling the number of dimming zones elevated almost every aspect of picture quality, aided and abetted by an also much-improved video processing system.
+The spectacular pictures are partnered, too, by far more immersive and impactful new sound.

 Read our full Samsung QE65QN95C review